 NOTE 3: As the AMF is not aware of the S-NSSAI assigned for the PDN Connection, the NF/NF service discovery used to find the SMF instance can use PLMN level NRF.

+During interworking from 5GS to EPS, for QoS Flows without EPS bearer ID(s) assigned or for QoS Flows with PCC rules that do not have allocated TFT packet filters, the SMF+PGW-C deletes the PCC rules associated with those QoS Flows and informs the PCF about the removed PCC rule(s).